keensoft/ng2-alfresco-aos-editonline/README.md

 The module was developed during the [Alfresco Global Hackathon 2017](https://community.alfresco.com/docs/DOC-7046-projects-and-teams-global-virtual-hack-a-thon-2017) and it was a lot of fun to do it.
 The idea of the "Alfresco Share ADF Components" project is to create angular reusable components holding functionalities present on Alfresco Share and often used by our clients.

-Special thanks to [Mario Romano](https://github.com/magemello) for kindly and patiently responding all my questions :P
+Special thanks to [Mario Romano](https://github.com/magemello) for kindly and patiently responding all my questions.

 ## Prerequisites